JulianKarlBauer/git_basics_slides/main.md

 I can't tell you much about it, read it once, forgot it long time ago, because it is not really essential for a user of Git.

+So, let us focus on Git being a version control system for now.
+What does that mean?

 -->

 ---